The extreme violence perpetrated against civilians during six years of war in Syria shows no sign of abating.

 - Kunduz Hospital AirstrikeApply Kunduz Hospital Airstrike filter (4)

 - Neglected diseasesApply Neglected diseases filter (1)

-- Refugees and IDPsApply Refugees and IDPs filter (128)
+- Refugees and internally displaced peopleApply Refugees and internally displaced people filter (163)

 - Extensively drug-resistant tuberculosis (XDR-TB)Apply Extensively drug-resistant tuberculosis (XDR-TB) filter (1)

 - Infectious diseasesApply Infectious diseases filter (29)